Luyaochen1/glabapp_deploy/README.md

 Please refer to the comments of each program for the coding instructions

-There is just a list of related programs and highlights
+There is just a list of related programs and highlight their functions.

 ### Celery server